ISO 27001 Monitoring & Review Phase

 Conduct Reviews

 During the review meetings, discuss each agenda item in detail.
-Evaluate the ISMS's performance, considering any significant changes in the organizational context or the scope of the ISMS.
+Evaluate the ISMS’s performance, considering any significant changes in the organisational context or the scope of the ISMS.

 Assess the adequacy of resources allocated for the ISMS and determine if additional resources are required.